JoyMonteiro/bharatsim-tutorial/source/firstprogram.rst

     def main(args: Array[String]): Unit = {
     }

-The ``args`` means that the argument or the input is an array of Strings and the output is of type Unit, which corresponds to void means that there is no output.
+The ``args`` means that the argument or the input is an array of Strings and the output is of type ``Unit``, which corresponds to void means that there is no output.
 The code should look like this,

 .. note:: void return means that the function returns nothing at all.
 Remember nothing is different from 0, or empty list.